Probing compressed triplet scalars with ISR jets and soft leptons at the LHC: Acknowledgments

 \section{Acknowledgments}

 TG would like to thank Alexandre Alves, Kuver Sinha and Antonio Oliveira for useful discussions during the early stages of this project.
 AS thanks Anusandhan National Research Foundation (ANRF) for providing the necessary financial support through the SERB-NPDF grant (Ref.
 No.: PDF/2023/002572).
-AS and TG acknowledges the support from the Department of Atomic Energy (DAE), India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish Chandra Research Institute.
+AS and TG acknowledges the support from the Department of Atomic Energy (DAE), India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish-Chandra Research Institute.
 AD thanks the Carl Trygger Foundation for the support under the project CTS 23:2930.
+B.M. thanks the Department of Atomic Energy, Government of India, for support in the form of a Raja Ramanna Chair position.